• In Paris, French and English are spoken.

 • Banks are usually open from Monday to Friday; automatic cash distributors function 24/24.

-• Shops are open from Monday to Saturday from 10am to 7pm (on average); they are closed on Sunday and public holidays, except in five districts of Paris.
+• Shops are open from Monday to Saturday from 10am to 7pm (on average); they are closed on Sunday and public holidays, except in twelve districts of Paris.

 • Tips are appreciated, but not obligatory

 • Not all taxis accept payment by banker's card

 • In the event of a strike, the law of 2007 imposes a minimum service during busy times on public transport.

 Paris Convention and Visitors Bureau

 Are you planning to stay in Paris with family, friends, alone or as a couple and you would like to talk to one of our advisors to plan and book your sightseeing activities?